GROUP OBEDIENCE CLASSES

 Treats!
 To ensure you get the most out of your training session bring along a bag of your dog's favourite treats that he will work for.
-As we always say, you wouldn't go to work every day without getting paid!
-Tasty treats = your dog's pay cheque.
+We always say, "you wouldn't go to work every day without getting paid!"
+Tasty treats = your dog's paycheque.

 If you have a nervous dog bring him down 10 minutes early and let him settle in and relax before starting class.

-Wear clothing that you can move freely in and won't distract your dog.
-Long flowing dresses/skirts, dangling scarves and swinging jewellery tends to distract dogs.
+Wear clothing that you can move freely in and that won't distract your dog.
+Long flowy dresses/skirts, dangling scarves and swinging jewellery tends to distract dogs.

 If you have any queries or questions do not hesitate to contact a member of our team to discuss, we will be more than happy to be of assistance.

 If you have participated in obedience training with your dog elsewhere and believe you are ready to move up a level, speak to one of our friendly team members.

 *Please Note - advancing classes is intended for handler's and their dogs who have trained TOGETHER previously.